OP-DSL/clang-op-translator/Readme.md

 |
 \`- doc: documentation
 |
-\`- generator_example: skeleton kernel generator for extending the tool
-|
 \`- skeletons: kernel and masterkernel skeletons used by the tool
 |
 \`- src: source of the tool